fongyj/StickerInator/README.md

 <!-- ABOUT THE BOT -->
 ## About The Bot

-Sticker-Inator is a user-friendly Telegram bot designed to streamline the creation of stickers using images, videos, and voice notes.
+Sticker-Inator is a user-friendly Telegram bot designed to streamline the creation of stickers using images, videos, and video notes.
 Unlike the conventional @Stickers bot on Telegram, we've simplified the process for you, eliminating the need to manually format your media files.

 ### Why Choose Sticker-Inator?
 1. <b>Hassle-Free Sticker Creation</b>